 Taste: Passion fruit is one of my favorite fruits here and I think that it could be considered to be the 'strawberry of Brazil'.
 These two fruits taste nothing alike, but it's their popularity that makes them similar.
 In North America, there are numerous strawberry-flavored candies, chocolates, drinks, yogurts and ice creams.
 Here, it is easier to find passion fruit-flavored toffees and chocolate bars than those with strawberries.
 Strawberry-flavored foods can be found as well, but these almost never contain real strawberries.
 Passion fruit has a crunchy and somewhat sour taste.
 I don't find it to be especially juicy.
 It is possible to find ice cream made with real passion fruit that also contains the seeds.
 Chocolates filled with a passion fruit mousse are also very delicious.

-Price: Fresh passion fruit is cheaper than apples.
-Apples range from 6-11 (or on rare occaisions and when they're in season, they could be as cheap as 4-5 BRL/Kg) BRL per kilo, while passion fruit can be bought for 4-6 BRL per kilo.
+Price: Fresh passion fruit is often cheaper than apples.
+Apples range from 6-11 (or on rare occaisions and when they're in season, they could be as cheap as 4-5 BRL/Kg) BRL per kilo, while passion fruit can be bought for 2-5 BRL per kilo.
 Trufas (chocolates with a passion fruit filling) can be bought for 2-3 BRL each.
 Passion fruit ice cream is around 15 BRL per 1.5 liters in supermarkets or lower in family-run ice cream shops.

 Nearly nonexistent in the Northern Hemisphere, guavas are extremely abundant in Brazil.
 Fresh guavas are the most popular, but there are also juices and sweets, such as the goiabada.
 Goiabada can be referred to as the guava variation of canned cranberry sauce due to its color and texture.